Supai, Arizona: Government and infrastructure

 Supai is located inside the Grand Canyon on tribal lands outside of national park jurisdiction and is governed by the tribe.

 There is a post office in Supai.
 Mules are used to ferry mail between Supai and the rest of the United States.
 Perishable goods are, as of 2016, stored in a walk-in freezer at the Peach Springs, Arizona, post office while they await being loaded onto mules.
 According to The Smithsonian, the Peach Springs post office is the only one in the country with a walk-in freezer.

-A contractor, who as of 2016 had held the contract with the post office for 25 years, picks up the mail and drives it an hour to the trailhead, where it's loaded onto mules for the journey down the canyon.
+A contractor, who as of 2016 had held the contract with the post office for 25 years, picks up the mail and drives it an hour to the trailhead, where it is loaded onto mules for the journey down the canyon.
 Each mule carries up to 200 pounds of mail.

 Access

 Parking at Hualapai Hilltop, the trailhead for the 8 mi trail into Supai.

 Supai can be reached by hiking 8 mi, descending 2004 ft in elevation from Hualapai Hilltop through the Hualapai Canyon.
 Helicopters also fly from Hualapai Hilltop into Supai.
 Hualapai Hilltop, the trailhead for Havasupai Trail, is located about 70 mi from the community of Peach Springs, along paved BIA Road 18.